Lanceamillion/ChemECarShield/README.md

 You should now:
 * The importance of voltage dividers in analog inputs
 * Understand how to read and process analog inputs

+For additional information on sensor selection and wiring see **Appendix A: Sensors and Wiring** and for a discussion of data collecton se **Appendix B: Sensor Calibration/Data Collection and Threshold Selection**.

 # Tutorial 5: Program Structure
 ### Purpose